 If your business has outgrown your existing data warehouse, it may be time to move to the cloud.
-As AWS is already certified as a PCI DSS 3.2 level 1 service provider, Infrastructure-as-a-Service (IaaS) solutions on the platform will be fully PCI-DSS compliant, if properly configured.
-You can find more details on specific services that are PCI-DSS compliant on AWS here.
+AWS is certified as a PCI DSS 3.2 level 1 service provider.
+This means all Infrastructure-as-a-Service (IaaS) solutions on the platform can be fully PCI-DSS compliant when properly configured by a partner like Trianz.
+You can find more details on specific AWS services that are PCI-DSS compliant here.

 For SMEs, the PCI-DSS regulation requires you to fill out a self-assessment questionnaire (SAQ) regarding your compliance practices.
-This SAQ will only be valid when accompanied by the included Attestation of Compliance (AOC), which confirms your eligibility to perform a PCI-DSS self-assessment properly.
-Larger enterprises are not eligible to use SAQ; instead they would need a Report On Compliance, completed by an external Qualified Security Assessor (QSA).
+This SAQ will only be valid when accompanied by the included Attestation of Compliance (AOC), which confirms your eligibility to perform a PCI-DSS self-assessment.
+Larger enterprises are not eligible to use SAQ.
+Instead, they would need a Report on Compliance, completed by an external Qualified Security Assessor (QSA).

-Improved Data Security & Easier Compliance Management
+Improved Data Security and Easier Compliance Management

 PCI-DSS is the industry standard for protecting sensitive cardholder data (CHD) and sensitive authentication data (SAD).
-By operating a data warehouse on the AWS platform, you benefit from platform-native PCI-DSS compliance.
+By operating a data warehouse on the AWS platform you benefit from platform-native PCI-DSS compliance.
 AWS is certified as a PCI DSS 3.2 level 1 service provider, which is the maximum attainable standard.

 PCI-DSS compliance with AWS data warehousing comes with numerous benefits, including: